balabalabalalaba/learning-plan/README.md

-This is my lerning plan written by EXCEL.
+This is my learning plan written by EXCEL.